 Establishing an effective deworming program for equine parasites has become an open topic for discussion on which method is most effective.
 Veterinarians have changed their views on worming in recent years, noting that minimal parasite load within the horse’s hind gut is actually helpful in producing a natural immunity; however, it is crucial to control the parasitic load.

 Environmental management is imperative to equine parasite control.
 Due to the emergence of new resistant parasites, preventative measures in proper barn management should be added to routine rotational treatment with anthelmintic medications to properly control parasite exposure.

 Routine vaccinations are imperative to protecting horses from disease and are also a requirement to attend many horse shows.
-PBEC can prepare horses for travel, whether within the U.S. or going to or from Europe.
+Palm Beach Equine Clinic can prepare horses for travel, whether within the U.S. or going to or from Europe.

 The best defense for horse owners is to maintain current equine vaccinations to protect their horses.
 Vaccinating at the proper time of the year is critical, and boosters should be given regularly.
 Consult with your veterinarian for further guidance on when and how frequently different vaccinations should be administered.

-Preventative care is extremely important to the health of every horse.
-Whether it is a top level show horse or a backyard pet friend, the veterinarians of Palm Beach Equine Clinic are here to help with all maintenance needs.
-For questions or more information, please call Palm Beach Equine Clinic at 561-793-1599 or visit www.equineclinic.com.
+Whether it is a top-level show horse or a backyard pet friend, the veterinarians of Palm Beach Equine Clinic are here to help with all maintenance needs.
+For questions or more information, please call Palm Beach Equine Clinic at 561-793-1599.